 What is retrospective planning permission for a conservatory?

-Retrospective planning permission is an opportunity to gain legislative consent after the development has commenced or been built.
+Retrospective planning permission is an opportunity to gain legislative consent for the work you have already carried out on your property.

-If your conservatory is granted retrospective planning permission, you can relax with the peace of mind that everything is legislatively compliant.
+If your conservatory is granted retrospective planning permission, you can relax with the peace of mind that the build complies with legislation.

-However, there is always a possibility that you may be fined, asked to alter your build, or refused retrospective planning permission altogether.
+However, there is a possibility that you may be fined, asked to alter your build or refused retrospective planning permission altogether.

-The first one to be aware of is the four-year rule.
-If a development has been started without the appropriate planning permission and four years passes without substantial completion – the breach no longer applies.
+The first to consider is the four-year rule.
+If a development has started without the appropriate planning permission and four years pass without substantial completion, the breach no longer applies.

-Then there’s the ten-year rule.
-If a development which required planning permission has been in continuous use for more than 10 years and has remained unchallenged over that period of time – the development is granted immunity.
+The ten-year rule applies if a development that required planning permission has been in continuous use for more than ten years and has remained unchallenged during that period.
+In this case, the development is granted immunity.

-So, if your conservatory met the pre 2008 requirements for permitted developments, but not the legislation after that, and lack of planning permission hasn’t been challenged over the course of the last decade – it’s likely that it’s no longer in breach anyway.
+So, if your conservatory met the pre-2008 requirements for permitted developments but not the legislation after that, and lack of planning permission hasn’t been challenged over the last decade, it’s likely that it’s no longer in breach.

-Information on this page was correct at the time of publishing which is subject to change in line with legislation.
+Information on this page was correct at the time of publishing and is subject to change in line with legislation.